-The Foundation has a policy of appropriating for distribution each year 4.25% of the average fair value of its endowment fund's average fair value at the end of the preceding twelve quarters.
-During 2020 the average was weighted, with the average of the past four quarter-ends receiving a 70% weight, and the average of remaining eight quarter-ends receiving a 30% weight.
+The Foundation has a policy of appropriating for distribution each year 4.25% of the average unit value for the preceding twelve quarters multiplied by the number of units held by an individual endowed fund.
 In establishing this policy, the Foundation considered the long-term expected return on its endowment.
 Accordingly, over the long term, the Foundation expects the current spending policy to allow its endowment to grow.